ffund/tcp-ip-essentials/lab0/1-2-reserve-and-login.md

 At this point, your RSpec is still _unbound_.
 This means that it is a "generic" document that doesn't specify which GENI _aggregate_ (host site) the resources in your topology will be on.

 Before you can reserve your topology, you need to bind your RSpec to a particular aggregate.
-To do this, click on the "Site 1" box on the canvas and choose an aggregate from the dropdown list in the sidebar, according to the instructions in the box below.
+To do this, click on the "Site 1" box on the canvas and choose an aggregate from the dropdown list in the sidebar.

-> **Choosing an aggregate**: There are several things to consider when choosing an aggregate:
->
-> * **Aggregate type**: GENI aggregates come in several flavors (e.g. ExoGENI, InstaGENI.)
-For the lab assignments in this course, we will use only InstaGENI aggregates.
-> * **Current status**: Aggregates sometimes go offline or are otherwise unavailable.
-Check the [AM Status](https://portal.geni.net/amstatus.php) page to see the status of aggregates at any given time, and avoid those that are listed as "Down."
-You may also check the calendar of [scheduled maintenance events](http://tick.globalnoc.iu.edu/public_tools/cals/public/gmoc/www/month.php?cal[]=Scheduled) and [unscheduled maintenance events](http://tick.globalnoc.iu.edu/public_tools/cals/public/gmoc/www/month.php?cal[]=Unscheduled) and avoid those which are undergoing maintenance of some kind during the time that you'll need to use them.
-> * **Current load**: Each aggregate has a limited number of VMs, CPU cores, memory, and network capacity, and will refuse requests that it cannot satisfy based on its current load.
-If the aggregate you choose is overloaded, your request will fail and you will have to try again with another aggregate.
-> * **Load balancing**: To avoid overwhelming any single GENI aggregate, educators using GENI are asked to assign different students to different GENI aggregates.
-To facilitate this, please choose an aggregate whose name starts with a letter that is no more than 5 letters away from the first letter of your last name.
-(For example, my last name begins with an F, so I will choose from Case Western, CENIC, Clemson, ... , Kentucky, Kettering.)
-> * **Failure**: If your resource request fails, or your VMs fail to come up, try again on a different aggregate (after deleting any remaining VMs in your slice).
+You might assume that you should choose the aggregate associated with the university where you are a student - for example, NYU InstaGENI if you are an NYU student.
+But since an aggregate has a limited number of VMs, CPU cores, memory, and network capacity, if all NYU students only used the NYU InstaGENI site, it would become completely overloaded!
+Instead, use "load balancing" by selecting a different InstaGENI site each time you use the GENI Portal.

 Once your resource request is bound to a particular aggregate, you will be able to reserve your resources; scroll down to the bottom of the page and click on "Reserve Resources."
 This will submit your RSpec to the aggregate you've selected, which will attempt to satisfy your request.
 If the aggregate believes it is able to give you the resources you've requested, then you'll see that your reservation has finished: